You are at the top of the page

 Thomas Seymour’s harassment of the 14-year-old Elizabeth became insidiously more dangerous.
 Katherine reportedly found Seymour alone in a room with Elizabeth, his arms around the Princess.

-He perhaps saw Elizabeth as a means of acquiring power, but in January 1549 he was arrested for conspiring to kidnap the King, and his lecherous behaviour with Elizabeth was unmasked.
+Seymour perhaps saw Elizabeth as a means of acquiring power.
+But in January 1549 he was arrested for conspiring to kidnap Elizabeth's brother, King Edward VI and his lecherous behaviour with Elizabeth was unmasked.
 Seymour was beheaded for treason two months after his arrest.

 Edward VI, suspicious of his sister’s involvement, sought answers.
 Elizabeth was less than forthcoming, admitting only that she knew of Seymour’s ambition, but that she had never encouraged him.